• Skip to primary navigation

 apple crumble cake

 I still have so many apples in my cellar, different sorts of apples I have received from different neighbors and friends.
-So, I try to integrate apples in many of the dishes I cook and the cakes I bake these days.
+So, I try to integrate apples into many of the dishes I cook and the cakes I bake these days.

 apple cake with sour cream